Customer Support in Japan

 Best practices and tools for supporting customers in Japan.

-Japan's messaging landscape is uniquely dominated by LINE, which serves as more than just a messaging app but as a comprehensive digital ecosystem for communication, payments, and services.
-With over 95 million active users, LINE has become integral to Japanese business and social interactions.
+Japan's messaging landscape is uniquely dominated by LINE, which serves as a comprehensive digital ecosystem for communication, payments, and commerce.
+With over 96 million monthly active users and 78% of the population opening the app daily (Humble Bunny, 2026), LINE is the primary channel for business-to-customer communication across retail, finance, and services.

 What Works Here